fitzy101/light-man/README.md

                 -g: the name of a smartgroup to filter the list command
         delete: delete a node from the Lighthouse
                 -i: the identifier for a node - find with the list command
+        delete-all: delete all nodes from the Lighthouse
+		-g: the name of a smartgroup to filter the command
         shell: get a port manager shell on the Lighthouse
 ```